Oliffka/lstm-classical-music-generator/README.md

 # lstm_classical_music_generator
- Project within the course "Selected Topics in Music and Acoustic Engineering", 2023-2024
+ Project within the course "Selected Topics in Music and Acoustic Engineering", prof. Yee-King Matthew John
+ Politecnico di Milano, 2023-2024
  Built and tested on MacOs

 # How to build from the source